bonsaiheldin/carrotJS/README.md

 Note: Creating the game returns its core object and you should reference it to a variable to be able to use most of the engine's functions.
 For example like this: `let game = new.Domy.Game()`.

-For everything else, check the documentation.
+For everything else, check out the examples (only one yet): https://github.com/bonsaiheldin/domy/tree/master/examples

+and the documentation.
 Keep in mind that it is a work on progress, just like the engine itself is still very basic.

 ## Documentation
 https://bonsaiheldin.github.io/domy/